-Tuition Equalization Grant (TEG).
+Tuition Equalization Grant (TEG)

 The State of Texas has established a program to help equalize tuition between state-sponsored institutions and independent universities.
 To qualify for this program a student must establish eligibility through the FAFSA, be a Texas resident, not be a recipient of an athletic scholarship, and not be enrolled in a theological degree program.
-Annual awards at SWAU range from \$200 to \$3,800.
-Students who received their first TEG award after September 1, 2005 must be enrolled full time, obtain a 2.5 GPA by the end of their second year of study, and complete 24 credit hours each year.
+Annual awards at Southwestern range from \$200 to \$3,800.
+Students who received their first TEG award after September 1, 2005 must be enrolled at least three-quarter time.
+At the end of the academic year in which a student receives a renewal award the student must: